Vlad-Shcherbina/Vlad-Shcherbina.github.io/_posts/2014-12-30-rabbits-tree.markdown

 right (Born h)          = Stayed (right h)  -- (c') right (Matured h)       = Stayed (right h)  -- (c)
 {% endhighlight %}

-These operations have nice property that `down` is inverse of `up` and `left` is inverse of `right`.

-Moving left and right is somewhat tricky, because it may involve direct siblings, 1st cousins, 2nd cousins, and so on.
-Principal cases are shown below.

 <figure>
 <img src="{{ site.baseurl }}images/rabbit_navigation.png" style="width: 100%">